carrv/carrv.github.io/index.md

 <td>
 3:30pm - 4:45pm
 <br>
+Full-System Simulation of Java Workloads With RISC-V and the Jikes Research Virtual Machine<br>
-Martin Maas (University of California, Berkeley), Krste Asanovic (University of California, Berkeley) and John Kubiatowicz (University of California, Berkeley).
-Full-System Simulation of Java Workloads With RISC-V and the Jikes Research Virtual Machine
+Martin Maas (University of California, Berkeley), Krste Asanovic (University of California, Berkeley) and John Kubiatowicz (University of California, Berkeley)
 <br><br>
-Michael Clark (rv8) and Bruce Hoult (rv8). rv8: a high performance RISC-V to x86 binary translator
+rv8: a high performance RISC-V to x86 binary translator<br>
+Michael Clark (rv8) and Bruce Hoult (rv8)
 <br><br>
+RISC5: Implementing the RISC-V ISA in gem5<br>
-Alec Roelke (University of Virginia) and Mircea Stan (University of Virginia).
-RISC5: Implementing the RISC-V ISA in gem5
+Alec Roelke (University of Virginia) and Mircea Stan (University of Virginia)
 </td>
 </tr>